-For all electric fires purchased the 3 year guarantee commences from the date of purchase, providing that you can supply the proof of purchase.
-This does not cover consumable items such as pebbles, logs, coals or light bulbs.
-Purchase(s) must be made through an authorised stockist.
+Please be advised that electric stoves purchased on or after 1st February 2009 are covered by a 3 year guarantee.
+Any purchase(s) made through an unauthorised retailer(s) will be eligible for a statutory 1 year guarantee.
+For all electric stoves purchased the 3 year guarantee commences from the date of purchase, providing that you can supply the proof of purchase.
+This does not cover consumable items such as pebbles, coals or light bulbs.